Mean Green Mussels

 Cook until mussels open their shells (7–10 minutes).

-Turn the heat off and drain the water our of the pot or Dutch oven.
-Then pour the pesto atop the hot mussels.
+Turn the heat off and drain the water from the pot or Dutch oven.
+Then, pour the pesto atop the hot mussels.
 Toss gently and serve immediately.

-To clean the mussels, place your haul in a colander and then place under cold water.
-Scrub the outside of their shells with a wire brush or with steel wool.
+To clean the mussels, add your haul to a colander and then place under cold water.
+Scrub the outsides of their shells with a wire brush or with steel wool.
 Discard any mussels that have opened up.